 1. Christmas Magic – A Festival of Lights

-Warm up with some hot chocolate and enjoy a holiday stroll through 600,000 Christmas lights, holiday scenes, train displays, and more during Christmas Magic – A Festival of Lights at York County’s Rocky Ridge Park.
+Warm up with some hot chocolate and enjoy a holiday stroll through Christmas lights, holiday scenes, train displays, and more during the 38th edition of Christmas Magic – A Festival of Lights at York County’s Rocky Ridge Park.
 The half-mile walking trail, accessible to anyone, meanders through a forest nestled on a quiet mountaintop.
 The annual holiday celebration has earned acclaim in The Philadelphia Inquirer and the Wall Street Journal.
 The event runs through Dec.
-31, and is closed Christmas Eve and Christmas Day.
+30th, and is closed Christmas Eve and Christmas Day.

 2. Clinton Christmas Light Up Celebration